-When the host sends the General Call address, the PAC195X is able to execute the REFRESH command by means of a second version of the REFRESH command called REFRESH_G (see Register 7-12).
+When the host sends the General Call address, PAC1951/2/3/4 is able to execute the REFRESH command by means of a second version of the REFRESH command called REFRESH_G (see Register 7-12).

 Just as the REFRESH command is sent using a Send Byte command with the client address and the REFRESH command (00h), the REFRESH_G command is sent using Send Byte with the General Call address (0000 000) and the REFRESH_G command (1Eh).